Cricket in England: Recreational club competitions

 The ECB runs a national club knock-out competition, the ECB National Club Cricket Championship, and has in place a regional Premier League pyramid system for recreational club cricket in England and Wales.

-Cricket grounds
+Stadiums

 The cricket grounds of England and Wales are smaller than the largest in some other countries, especially India and Australia, but the best of them have been modernised to a high standard, and two new international grounds have been built in recent years.
 The largest English cricket ground, Lord's in London, is internationally regarded as the "home of cricket".

 Test matches have been played at 24 grounds across the country.
 Five of these grounds have hosted both men's and women's Tests in their history: The Oval (South London), Old Trafford (Manchester), Trent Bridge (Nottingham), Headingley (Leeds) and Edgbaston (Birmingham).

 The other grounds to have hosted a Test match since 2010 are Sir Paul Getty's Ground (Wormsley Park), St Lawrence Ground (Canterbury), County Ground, Taunton, Bristol County Ground, Sophia Gardens (Cardiff), the Rose Bowl (Southampton) and Riverside Ground (Chester-le-Street).

-Governing body

-The England and Wales Cricket Board (ECB) is the governing body of cricket in England and Wales.
-It was created on 1 January 1997 combining the roles of the Test and County Cricket Board (TCCB), the National Cricket Association (NCA) and the Cricket Council.

-They are full members of the International Cricket Council.

-National teams

-In men's cricket, England is a founding Test cricket, One Day International and Twenty20 nation.
-England played in the first ever Test match in 1877 (against Australia in Melbourne) and the first ever One Day International in 1971 (also against Australia in Melbourne).

-Each summer foreign national teams visit England to play Tests, One Day Internationals and Twenty20 Internationals.
-In the British winter the England team tours abroad.
-The highest profile rival of the England cricket team is the Australian team, with which it competes for The Ashes, one of the most famous trophies in British sport.

-In women's cricket, England played in the first Women's Test series against Australia in 1934–35.
-They won the first Women's Cricket World Cup in 1973, and again in 1993, 2009 and 2017.
-They played in the first ever Twenty20 International for either gender, against New Zealand at Hove, and they won the inaugural World Twenty20 in 2009.